 I began my mindfulness journey in 2000 during my doctoral program.
 I was exhilarated and fascinated to learn about something that so new and fresh to me had actually been around for thousands of years, albeit fairly recently infiltrated Western medicine and psychological practice.
 After years of studying mindfulness-based interventions in graduate school, I decided to conduct my own research in the area, in which I studied how mindfulness-based interventions can help with anger management.
 Little did I know that I would need these skills more than I could have imagined back then.

-Alas, the most momentous day of my life sprung up on me November 10, 2014 when my daughter Victoria was born.
+Alas, the most momentous day of my life sprung up on me in November when my daughter was born.
 And yes, I wrote “sprung up” because even though technically I had 9+ months to prepare for her arrival, in addition to my years of superstar aunting my niece and nephew, was I really prepared?
 Are any of us really prepared?

 My love for this new precious life was and still is inexplicable.
-The birth of my second child, my son Austin, on New Year’s Eve 2 years later is also an experience of love beyond me trying to find the right words to describe.
+The birth of my second child, my son, in December, 2 years later is also an experience of love beyond me trying to find the right words to describe.
 Sound familiar?